GetBackpacking! Resource Page: Tips to help you get started — and keep you going

 We also write a lot about backpacking, sharing experiences, offering tips.
 Our GetBackpacking!
 Resource Page is a good starting point for answering the questions you might have about life on the trail.

 - GetBackpacking!
 Intro to Backpacking!
-Our four-week program is the perfect place to launch your backpacking career.
-We start with three, three-hour weekly training sessions, each including a full-pack hike of increasing distance, each focused on a specific skill (week one: gear and packing, week two: setting up and breaking down camp, week three: food and cooking).
-Then, in the fourth week, there’s a weekend graduation trip: three days and two nights on the trail.
+Our three-part program is the perfect place to launch your backpacking career.
+We start with a two-hour session to acquaint you with gear, follow that with a 5-hour in-field training session that covers everything from hiking in a full-pack to packing to setting up and breaking down camp, to food and cooking.
+Then, in the third session, there’s a weekend graduation trip: three days and two nights on the trail.
 Learn more here.

 - Trading Up: Taking Your Backpacking (Gear) to the next level As in any other activity, you start with basic gear.
 And it makes you happy — until it doesn’t.
 Eventually, it’s time to trade up.
 Find our thoughts on how to make that happen, here.